LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 **Orchestra Concert**, by **The People's Orchestra** ([@ThePeoplesOrch](https://twitter.com/ThePeoplesOrch))

+After enjoying a couple of beers in a nearby pub we came back for the concert, we were very lucky and we were able to take seats in the front row just behind the Orchestra director.
+We were entertained not only with the soundtracks of all the LotR and The Hobbit movies, but also with several other compositions from our vast geek popular culture.
+Both the orchestra and its conductor demonstrated an impressive quality and charisma, one could see the effort to please the audience.

+The [People's Orchestra](https://thepeoplesorchestra.com/) is a charity apart from a standard symphony orchestra.
+They provide professional musical training and even work opportunities for unemployed people.
+Impressive.

 **Grendel's Mother and Tolkien's Women**, by **Jane Chance** ([@janegalv](https://twitter.com/janegalv))

 **Pauline Diana Baynes - An artists inspiration**, by **Jay Johnstone** ([@jaystolkien](https://twitter.com/jaystolkien))